New Zealand Parliament

-The New Zealand Parliament (Pāremata Aotearoa) is the unicameral legislature of New Zealand, consisting of the King of New Zealand (King-in-Parliament) and the New Zealand House of Representatives.
-The King is usually represented by his governor-general.
-Before 1951, there was an upper chamber, the New Zealand Legislative Council.
-The New Zealand Parliament was established in 1854 and is one of the oldest continuously functioning legislatures in the world.
-It has met in Wellington, the capital of New Zealand, since 1865.
+The New Zealand Parliament (Pāremata Aotearoa) is the unicameral legislature of New Zealand, consisting of the monarch (represented by the governor-general) and the New Zealand House of Representatives.
+It was established in 1854 and is one of the oldest continuously functioning legislatures in the world.
+It was bicameral until the abolition of the New Zealand Legislative Council at the end of 1950.
+Parliament's seat, the capital of New Zealand, has been Wellington since 1865.
+It has met in its current building, Parliament House, since 1922.

 The House of Representatives normally consists of 120 members of Parliament (MPs), though sometimes more due to overhang seats.
 There are 72 MPs elected directly in electorates while the remainder of seats are assigned to list MPs based on each party's share of the total party vote.
 Māori were represented in Parliament from 1867, and in 1893 women gained the vote.
-Although elections can be called early, each three years Parliament is dissolved and goes up for reelection.
+Although elections can be called early, every three years Parliament is dissolved and goes up for reelection.

 Parliament is supreme over all other government institutions.
 The legislature is closely linked to the executive.
-The New Zealand Government comprises a prime minister (head of government) and other ministers.
-In accordance with the principle of responsible government, these individuals are always drawn from the House of Representatives, and are held accountable to it.
+The New Zealand Government comprises a prime minister (head of government) and other ministers; in accordance with the principle of responsible government, they are always selected from and accountable to the House of Representatives.